-This is a step-by-step guide on how to install our steel-glass mosaic stainless steel wall tiles.
+This is a step-by-step guide to installing our stainless steel and glass mosaic wall tiles.

-Please note that these are guidelines for informational purposes only.
+Please note that these are indicative for informational purposes only.

-Tools and Materials Required (available at most major hardware stores):
+Tools and materials needed (available at most major hardware stores):

-- 5/32 inch or similar trowel for applying the adhesive.
+- 5/32 inch or similar trowel for applying the glue.

 - Sufficient stainless steel or glass mosaic tiles to cover the area.

-- Sufficient grout for the planned work area.
-Do not use grout that contains grout, as it can scratch the surfaces.
+- Sufficient joint compound for the planned work area.
+Do not use grout that contains quartz/silicone sand as it can scratch the surfaces.

 - A clean sponge or gauze.